eclipse-vertx/vert.x/wsver-0002/manual.md

 * Polyglot.
 Write your application components in JavaScript, Java or Ruby.
 It's up to you.
 Or mix and match several programming languages in a single application.
 (Groovy, Scala and Clojure support is scheduled too).

-* No more worrying about concurrency.
+* Super simple concurrency model.
 Vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming.
-Race conditions and locks are a thing of the past.

 * Vert.x has a super simple, asynchronous programming model for writing truly scalable non-blocking applications.